Andrew1J/DASH/README.md

 - Redirection of stdin and stdout
   - Behavior mimics that of bash
   - Implements `<`, `>`, `>>`
+  - Redirection operations __must__ be after the command and its arguments
 - Piping and multipiping

 ### Good things to know (quirks and new features)